 The standards used for calibration should be of high quality (see page 34).
 This requirement is especially important for high frequencies.
-Three different calibration standards should be used: an "open", a "short" and a "load" (usually, a 50-Ohm resistor).
+Three different calibration standards should be used: an "open", a "short" and a "load" (50 Ohm OSL kit).
 A place where these standards are connected during calibration is called a reference plane.
 If the calibration is done at the far end of a transmission line, parameters of this line will be subtracted from measurement results and the analyzer will display "true" parameters of a load.